Daniel: Chapter 2

 This passage shows that the king was overwhelmed and understood the great blessings bestowed upon him by the Lord, as he gave many gifts to Daniel.
 This includes making Daniel ruler over the whole province of Babylon, and chief of the governors and over all the wise men of Babylon.

 Finally, Daniel did not forget his friends, with whom he confided in and were prayer partners with Daniel.
-Upon his request to the king, Nebuchadnezzar set Shadrach, Meshack, and Abednego, over the affairs of the province of Babylon and were under Daniel.
+Upon his request, King, Nebuchadnezzar set Shadrach, Meshack, and Abednego, over the affairs of the province of Babylon and were under Daniel.
 Daniel was the one to sit in the gate of the king.